To turn this into an appetizer, shape the mix into meatballs, saute lightly and serve with cocktail picks.

 - 2 tablespoons chopped fresh cilantro (fresh coriander)

-Place the onions in a blender or food processor and process to puree.
+In a blender or food processor, puree the onions.
 Strain through a fine-mesh sieve into a 2-cup measuring pitcher, pressing firmly with a rubber spatula or the back of a wooden spoon to extract all the juice.
 Discard the solids.
-Add the lemon juice and enough water to measure 1 1/2 cups liquid.
+To the onion juice, add the lemon juice and enough water to measure 1 1/2 cups liquid.
 In a large bowl, combine the onion juice mixture and the bulgur and soak for 10 minutes.
-Add the beef, pine nuts, garlic, 1 teaspoon of the salt, the cumin, cinnamon, cardamom and pepper to the bulgur and stir to mix well.
+Add the beef, pine nuts, garlic, salt, cumin, cinnamon, cardamom and pepper to the bulgur and stir to mix well.

 Using a little less than 1/3 cup for each kebab, form the beef mixture into 16 sausage links, each about 4 inches long and 3/4 inch in diameter.
 Thread onto the skewers.
 If the mixture is too crumbly, add water 1 tablespoon at a time, just until it holds together.
 Cover the prepared skewers and refrigerate until ready to cook.